laba2346/TwitchTimer/README.md

 # TwitchTimer

 Hi there!
 This is a really quick and dirty timer program I wrote.
 It writes to a .txt file every second to simulate a countdown.
 This is especially useful for making a countdown for your stream.
-In addition, because it writes to a .txt file, a text source that references the countdown.txt file allows you to modify the font of the countdown as well!
+In addition, because it writes to a .txt file, you can create a text source in OBS that references said .txt file and customize the timer's font to your desire!
 No more window captures on the boring Google timer. :)

-I'm a novice programmer, so the code is gonna look like mom's spaghetti, but please forgive me!
+I'm a novice programmer, so the code is gonna look like mom's spaghetti.
+Please forgive me!

 # How to run